mozilla/geckodriver/README.md

     % cargo build --release

-Or if you want a non-optimised binary with debug symbols:
+Or if you want a non-optimised binary for debugging:

     % cargo build